 During the program, students worked with their mentors for 10 weeks to learn about their project and perform experiments in the laboratory.
 There was a wide range of research topics that the students worked on, including computational biology, neuroscience, biochemistry and cancer biology.

 To conclude the program, students presented their projects at the poster session, explaining relevant background and any data generated during their time in the lab.
 Most students had data to present- a remarkable feat for such a short program and demonstrates the exceptional effort by both mentors and students!
 During the poster session, students were able to interact with other graduate students and post-doctoral fellows from the Tri-Institutional Campus and were encouraged to engage with other students presenting.

 There was positive feedback from both mentors and students who participated.
 In addition to gaining experience in a laboratory, students also received career guidance and information on summer programs held at Weill Cornell.
-One NYSCI Explainer will continue to work in their mentor’s laboratory in the future!
+One NYSCI Explainer continued to work in their mentor’s laboratory!
 For more information or to get involved with TOrC, please sign up for TOrC’s mailing list here.